murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 > Explanations: `bwa mem` uses 4 threads to align samples/MYSAMPLE.fq.gz to the reference catalog.
 The  output is piped using the \| symbol into the next command instead of being printed to the screen. `samtools view` creates a bam file using `-b`.
 That bam output is piped into the `samtools sort` command before finally being outputted as a file  using `>` into samples_mapped.
 {: .callout}

-Now this is all good and well, but we don't want to do it manually for each sample.
+Now this is all well and good, but we don't want to do it manually for each sample.
 The `for` loop below is doing it for all samples by going through all the `samples/*.fq.gz` files.

 This is the chunkiest piece of code today.
 So no problem if you don't soak it all in.
 If you are in a classroom right now, we'll probably look at loops together.
 Otherwise, you could have a look at how they work [here](https://swcarpentry.github.io/shell-novice/05-loop/index.html).